-- Coping Cards Handout
+- Calm Down Cards Handout

 - Scissors

-- Markers, pencil or pen
+- Markers or crayons

 - A coping skill is the way that you deal with anger, stress, fear, worry or any other strong feelings.
-A good coping skill is one that helps you feel better and that doesn't hurt yourself or anyone else. - Cut out the cards on the Coping Cards Handout.
+A good coping skill is one that helps you feel better and that doesn't hurt yourself or anyone else. - Cut out the cards on the Calm Down Cards Handout.
 There is one card for each letter of the alphabet. - On each card you will come up with something that starts with that letter of the alphabet that you can do to help you calm down, cope with strong feelings and feel better.
-(For a great list of alphabetical ideas, check out:

-http://rwjms.rutgers.edu/departments_institutes/cf center/documents/Alphabet-of-Coping- SkillsInterventions.pdf)

-- Try to come up with some things that you already do plus some new things to try out. - Whenever you are having strong feelings, pull a card from your stack and try it out.
+(For a great list of alphabetical ideas, check out: http://rwjms.rutgers.edu/departments institutes/c f center/documents/Alphabet-of-Coping-Skills-Interventions.pdf - Try to come up with some things that you already do plus some new things to try out. - Whenever you are having strong feelings and feel like you could calm down, pull a card from your stack and try it out.

-• Make calm down kits with items from your home that help you to manage your feelings.
-Add things like coloring books, Legos, squeeze toys, etc.
+Make calm down kits with items from your home that help you to manage your feelings.
+Add things like coloring books, Legos, squeeze toys, etc. to a box.

-• Use the Coping Card Challenge to help youth gain new coping skills by practicing some of the ideas on their cards.
+• Use the Calm Down Challenge to help youth gain new coping skills by practicing some of the ideas on their cards.

-- What are some of the things that make you feel worried or anxious? - What are some of the things that help you to calm down? - What are some of the new ideas that you added to your cards? - What are some of things on your cards that you think will work for you?
+- What are some of the things that make you feel worked up? - What are some of the things that help you to calm down? - What are some of the new ideas that you added to your cards? - What are some of things on your cards that you think will work for you?

-Coping Cards Handout
+Calm Down Cards Handout